Sherlock Holmes: Consulting Detective Vol. II: The Murdered Munitions Magnate

 This case takes place on 20 March 1888.
 Courtney Allen, a wealthy industrialist of a gun factory, is murdered in an alley just outside his office.
 Scotland Yard believes it was a robbery as certain valuable contents that Allen had on him were also stolen.
 As Holmes and Watson investigate, they learn of a secret government project that Allen's company was involved in and its possible connection to the crime.

 Reception

 Computer Gaming World liked the interface and the improved quality of the video clips, but criticized the game's short length (recommending five cases, not three) and lack of background music.
 While warning gamers that it was not a Sierra- or LucasArts-like point and click adventure, the magazine concluded that Sherlock Holmes would "provide several captivating hours of armchair investigation".

-Sequel
+Legacy

 A sequel, Sherlock Holmes: Consulting Detective Vol. III, was released in 1993.